-1. The hydraulic system operates the alighting gear, wheel brakes, air brake, landing flaps and power-operated ailerons and elevators.
-The system also maintains the correct pressure in the shock absorber legs of the main undercarriage.
-High pressure air bottles are provided for the emergency operation of the alighting gear and flaps, whilst the emergency operation of the wheel majority of them are described in A.P.1803D and S, Vol. 1.
-The component part numbers will be found in the master index of A.P.
-1803A and will enable a direct reference to be made to the applicable A.P. section and chapter.
-As the operation of some of the components is initiated electrically, reference should be made to Sect.
-5, Chap.
-1 for circuit details.
+1. The hydraulic system operates the alighting gear, wheel brakes, air brakes, landing flaps and power-operated ailerons and elevators.

-2. The components used in the system are listed in the spare parts schedule and the
+► Post Mod.197 the system maintains the correct pressure in the shock absorber struts of the main undercarriage.
+High pressure air bottles are provided for the emergency operation of the alighting gear and flaps, whilst the emergency operation of the wheel brakes and power-operated ailerons and elevators is accomplished by means of energy stored in hydraulic accumulators.
+Provision is made for the recharging of the air bottles and accumulators in situ, the procedure being described in Sect.2, Chap.2.

-Fig. 1 Hydraulic system diagram
+2. The components used in the system are listed in the spare parts schedule and are described in the relative equipment publications.► As the operation of some components is initiated electrically, reference should be made to Sect.5, Chap.1 for circuit details.